 The GreenPolly Blue Trash Bags have an excellent, durable drawstring mechanism.
 It’s easy to use and makes carrying the bag to the outdoor bins a total breeze.

-These bags are also made of 80-90 percent post-consumer plastic and reusable sources.
-Although this doesn’t make the bags compostable or biodegradable, it’s better than using virgin plastic like most companies do.
+These bags are also made of 90 percent post-consumer plastic and reusable sources.
+Although this doesn’t make the bags compostable or biodegradable, it’s better than virgin plastic.

-Lastly, these bags have three-ply construction so they’re less likely to leak or tear.
-However, they are on the lower side of thickness, being only 0.9 mil, so some customers have found they do puncture easily.
+Lastly, these bags have three-ply construction, making them less likely to leak or tear.
+However, they are on the lower side of thickness, only 0.9 mils, so some customers have found they puncture easily.

 - May puncture and tear if overstuffed.

 - May not fit standard kitchen trash cans.

 |Durability||0.9-mil thickness, not as durable as other options|

 |Reli Biodegradable Trash Bags||Biodegradable Trash Bag||Yes||13 gal.||None||100 bags|